Lcarter200183/capstone-project-level-2/README.md

 //COPY FILES FROM GITHUB WITH DEFAULT PARAMETERS VS CODE git pull

-//VIEW THE VALUE OF ORIGIN
-got remote -v
+//VIEW THE VALUE OF ORIGIN AND THE URL OF OTHER REMOTE REPOSITORIES got remote -v

 //ASSIGNS A URL TO THE ORIGIN VARIABLE git remote add origin https://github.com/Lcarter

-//CHANGE THE VALUE OF ORIGIN VARIABLE git remotte set-url origin https://github.com/Lcarter200183
+//CHANGE THE VALUE OF ORIGIN VARIABLE git remote set-url origin https://github.com/Lcarter200183

 //ACTIVATE OR INITIALIZE GIT SOURCE CONTROL git init